-Having run both Etsy store and self-hosted web stores myself, my Etsy stores required much less web skill.
+Having run both an Etsy store and a self-hosted web store myself, my Etsy store required much less web skill.

 A lot of fulfillment companies also integrate with Etsy, which means that orders get automatically synced with your fulfillment company when an order comes in.
 You can read my post about PoD companies that integrate with Etsy to learn more.

 Here’s how it works when you have your fulfillment company integrated with your Etsy store.
 We’ll use Printful and Printify as an example.